+Ratings for 47g.
+Very light and soft balsa core.
 I compared this blade using the same Hurricane 3 rubbers as my Stiga Allround WRB blade.
 Normally I play high spin placement game, but this blade forced me to speed up.
 The feel is lacking.
 It is more similar to a carbon blade, but it's not as fast as most carbon blades because of the soft balsa inside.
 The best part about this blade and the reason I got it in the first place is that you can find a very light one if you are lucky.
-Mine is only 47g.
 The head size is 160x153 and the flared handle is also quite large.
-Another positive is blocks are very direct due to stiffness.
+Blocks are very direct due to stiffness and thickness (9mm).
 Looping is fine once you are used to the blade shape and thickness, but you won't get much feedback when you loop.
 If you time it right there is a ton of spin and speed.

 Very similar to Dr. N Firewall Plus, slightly smaller

 head, not quite so thick, slightly faster with the same rubbers.

 Rather light thick balsa blade, makes sense mostly with pips.

 With very slow long pips in OX,

 the blocks go fast, low, and the spin is well reversed.

 Likely hard to loop from the FH side - counters and blocks are fine but